What does your Myrtle Beach Home Inspector look for?

 These are a few of the most common pool types used today.

-The plumbing system is everything tying all the pool system components together to provide the required circulation and is always under pressure.
-Janly valves are used to divert or revert water to different locations or to increase and decrease pressure within the system.
+The plumbing system is tying all the pool system components together to provide the required circulation and is always under pressure.
+Jandy valves are used to divert or revert water to different locations or to increase and decrease pressure within the system.
 Check valves (clear plastic tubing or globe) are used to monitor the integrity of the system and provide visual insight in real time inside of the pressurized system.
 Below are the names of the most common plumbing system components.

-Common problems found during a Myrtle Beach Pool Inspection
+Common Problems Found During a Myrtle Beach Pool Inspection

 All of the concerns listed below are common during the Myrtle Beach Pool Inspection and are self explanatory.
-If any one of these concerns are seen during the inspection the Inspector will perform a series of tests and verify where the problem exists in the pool system.
+If any one of these concerns are seen during the inspection, the inspector will perform a series of tests and verify where the problem exists in the pool system.

-Bonus- Water Testing & Water Quality
+Bonus: Water Testing & Water Quality

-Typically tests strips are used during the pool inspection to determine if higher levels of calcium (hardness) are present in the pool system.
+Typically, tests strips are used during the pool inspection to determine if higher levels of calcium (hardness) are present in the pool system.
 Higher levels of calcium in the pool system contribute to the breakdown of system components.
 It is also a good idea for the inspector to educate the home buyer on the importance of water quality and water balance and the appropriate chemicals needed to achieve them.

-Certified Master Inspector
+Darren Dawson, Certified Master Inspector (CMI)®